nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 A First ns-3 Script
 *******************
-If you downloaded the system as was suggested above, you will have a release of |ns3| in a directory called ``repos`` under your home directory.
+If you downloaded the system as was suggested above, you will have a release of |ns3| in a directory called ``workspace`` under your home directory.
 Change into that release directory, and you should find a directory structure something like the following:

 .. sourcecode:: bash

-  AUTHORS          doc        RELEASE_NOTES.md  utils bindings         examples   scratch           utils.py CHANGES.html     LICENSE    src               VERSION contrib          Makefile   test.py
+  AUTHORS        CMakeLists.txt   examples   RELEASE_NOTES.md  testpy.supp
-  CONTRIBUTING.md  README.md  testpy.supp
+  bindings       contrib          LICENSE    scratch           utils build-support  CONTRIBUTING.md  ns3        src               utils.py CHANGES.md     doc              README.md  test.py           VERSION

 Change into the ``examples/tutorial`` directory.
 You should see a file named ``first.cc`` located there.
 This is a script that will create a simple